STATE LAW REFERENCES

-The Chief of Police is charged with the responsibility to enforce the provisions of the chapter in accordance with due process of law.
+The Chief of Police is charged with the responsibility to enforce the provisions of this article in accordance with due process of law.
 However, the authority conferred upon the Chief of Police shall not limit the authority of the Township generally, its officers or agents from acting in an emergency to forestall or eliminate danger to public health or safety.

 Except with respect to the issuance, suspensions and revocations of licenses which shall be governed by Sections 35-19 and 35-20 herein, any aggrieved person may appeal any decision of the Chief of Police based on Section 35-28 above to the Township Manager.
 Any such appeal to the Township Manager shall be made within 30 days of the date of receipt of the Chief of Police's decision by submitting a written request for Manager review, together with a copy of the Chief of Police's decision and all information deemed to be necessary for a complete review by the Manager.
 The Manager shall have the authority to modify or confirm, in whole or in part, the decision of the Chief of Police.
 If the Manager fails to act within 60 days of the submission of the appeal to the Manager, then the view of the person making the appeal shall prevail.
 Pending completion of this appeal process, enforcement of the Chief of Police's action, decision or directive shall be stayed if the aggrieved party takes no further action with respect to the subject of said action, decision or directive, unless otherwise directed by a court of competent jurisdiction.
 The provisions of this section do not apply to issues under the jurisdiction of the Municipal Court.